devaliakbar/BoilerPlateGraphql/README.md

 => cd prisma <br/>
 Delete "datamodel.prisma" and "prisma.yml" files <br/>
 Copy "datamodel.graphql" and "prisma.yml" files from "replace_prisma" folder and paste to prisma folder. then delete "replace_prisma" folder <br/>
-If you are using MongoDb, then add this line after "datamodel" in "prisma.yml" file:  'databaseType: document' <br/>
+If you are using MongoDb, then add this line after "datamodel" in "prisma.yml" file:<br>
+'databaseType: document' <br/>
 <br>
 From 'prisma' directory run the following comment <br>
 => docker-compose up -d <br>